rootNayma/SQL-DLYTICA-Assignments/README.md

 # SQL-DLYTICA-Assignments

-Hello this is my fitst git repo. <br>
+Hello this is my first git repo. <br>
 This repo is related to Dlytica for the SQL assignments. <br>
 Thank you,